 A certified irrigation professional can design, install, maintain, or audit your system to ensure optimal efficiency using the proper amount of water to maintain a healthy landscape.
-Ask if your irrigation contractor is a WaterSense partner, which means he or she has been certified through a program that focuses on water efficiency.
+Ask if your irrigation contractor is an irrigation professional certified by a WaterSense labeled program that focuses on water efficiency.

 Climate or soil moisture sensor–based “smart” controllers evaluate weather or soil moisture conditions, then calculate and automatically adjust the irrigation schedule to meet the specific needs of your landscape.

 Rain shut–off switches, required by law in many states, turn off your system in rainy weather and help compensate for natural rainfall.
 This inexpensive device can be retrofitted to almost any system.

 Install low–volume micro-irrigation for gardens, trees, and shrubs.
 Micro-irrigation includes drip (also known as trickle), micro–spray jets, micro–sprinklers, or bubbler irrigation to irrigate slowly and minimize evaporation, runoff, and overspray.